 PERRIS: The largemouth bass action was good this past week with fish showing all over the lake, mostly chasing shad that are running along the shorelines.
 The topwater bite has been good in the mornings, and plastics and reaction baits the best in the evenings.
-The mid-day bite is pretty tough, however.
-Top fish reported was a 6-5 caught by Andrew Reyes, Riverside, on a Senko, while Lance Ashby, Moreno Valley, landed a 5-9 on a drop-shot plastic around the marina docks.
-Chris Mitchell, Redlands, had three bass to four pounds on jerkbaits at the dam and marina areas.
-The bluegill and redear action remains fair to good in the east end, around the marina docks, and at the tire reef.
-The best bite has been on red worms, nightcrawlers, and crickets, but the weed beds are getting thick and hampering fishing.
-A few catfish have been reported around the tire reef on mackerel, but the crappie and trout have been no-shows this past week.
+The mid-day bite is pretty tough, however, with the fish sounding down into 20 to 30 feet of water.
+Quincy Doe, Perris, had a 3-8 bass on a topwater in the marina.
+The bluegill and redear action remains fair in the east end, around the marina docks, and at the tire reef.
+The best bite has been on red worms, meal worms, nightcrawlers, and crickets, but the weed beds are getting thick and hampering fishing.
+A few catfish have been reported around the tire reef on mackerel and fresh bonito, but the crappie and trout have been no-shows this past week.
 Private boats must be inspected for zebra and quagga mussels.
 Boats with wet lower units will be turned away.
 Boats inspected and tagged Silverwood or Diamond Valley will also be allowed at Perris.
 Information: marina 951-657-2179, state park 951-940-5600.

 RANCHO JURUPA: No recent plants.
 Information: 951-684-7032.